eqs/pyjnius/README.md

 Usage on desktop
 ----------------

-You need a java JDK installed (OpenJDK will do), Cython and make to build it.
+You need a Java Development Kit (JDK) installed (OpenJDK will do), `Cython` and `make` to build it.
 Please ensure that your `JDK_HOME` or `JAVA_HOME` environment variable points to the installed JDK root directory, and that the JVM library (`jvm.so` or `jvm.dll`) is available from your `PATH` environment variable. **Failure to do so may result in a failed install, or a successful install but inability to use the PyJNIus library.**

 ```
 make